Can you feel the love in your contact center?

 “They love me, they love me not.”

-Rather than sit idly by and wonder if your people are happy, it’s time to check the pulse of your call center culture.
+Rather than sit idly by and wonder if your people are happy, it’s time to check the pulse of your contact center culture.
 Is it beating rapidly with job satisfaction and positive attitudes?
 Or is it lagging, laden with dissatisfaction and a lack of motivation?

-What to do: Consider augmenting your call center with a virtual model.
+What to do: Consider augmenting your contact center with a virtual model.
 Virtual agents can fill your open seats and make it easier for you to retain and better utilize the engaged members of your workforce.
 Through the virtual model, experienced professionals can answer your customer calls without stretching your existing resources.

 Too much work and too much stress tend to lead to anxiety, resentment, depression, and other negative emotions.
 An overworked agent’s attitude can deteriorate quickly.
 Performance and morale may suffer, and customers tend to get the brunt end of it.
 Working long, monotonous hours simply isn’t sustainable – not for your agents, not for the people you serve, and not for your business.
 When people are overworked, an unexpected event or flu season may be all it takes to wipe out your team’s morale.

 What to do: Leverage the elasticity of the flexible network.
 A virtual model allows you to supplement your employees during peak call times, giving your in-house team time to rest.